andrasq/node-qibl/README.md

 Starting with v1.22.0 the `options` object, if provided, can specify

 - `noTimeout` - do not error out long-running calls to `func`.
 This effectively switches the behavior back to the initial implementation that only timed out between calls to `func`, never while `func` was running.
+The default is `false` to time out mid-call if it takes too long.

 ### makeGetId( uniqueSystemId )